Type-two polynomial-time and restricted lookahead: Introduction

 Ideas similar to those used by Kapron and Cook were used for a number of logical characterizations of the basic polynomial-time functionals supporting appropriateness of the class.
 Works using logics based on bounded arithmetic \cite{MR2053401,MR2103646} rely on implicit representations of second-order polynomials.
 A drawback of the Kapron-Cook approach is that length functions and second-order polynomials are not particularly natural objects to work with.
 For instance, the length of a function -- which can be viewed as the most basic example of a second-order polynomial -- is not feasible.
 This has direct implications for the applications.
 The most common approach to avoid technical difficulties is to restrict to length-monotone oracles \cite{KawamuraC12,MR1058425}.
 This corresponds to using only a fragment of second-order complexity theory and may in turn lead to technical difficulties.

-Additional support for Mehlhorn's class and insight in its structure came from initial doubts whether it is broad enough to include all type-two functionals that should be considered feasible.
+Additional support for Mehlhorn's class and insight in its structure came from initial doubts that it was broad enough to include all type-two functionals that should be considered feasible.
 Cook formulated a notion of \demph{intuitive feasibility}, and pointed out that a type-two \demph{well quasi-ordering functional}, which meets the criteria of intuitive feasibility, is not in Mehlhorn's class \cite{MR1236005}.
 Subsequent work uncovered a number of shortcomings of the notion of intuitive feasibility.
 Seth provided a class that satisfies the conditions but has no recursive presentation \cite{SethRec} and also proved that Cook's functional does not preserve the Kalmar elementary functions \cite{MR1238294}.
 Attempts by Seth and later by Pezzoli to formulate further restrictions on intuitively feasible functionals to avoid noted pitfalls lead back to Mehlhorn's class \cite{MR1727821}.

 Cook's intuitive feasibility uses the notion of \demph{oracle polynomial-time}, which is formulated using ordinary polynomials.
 A POTM (for \lq polynomial oracle Turing machine\rq) is an oracle machine whose running time is bounded in the maximum size of its string input and all answers returned by its oracle input during its computation on these inputs.
 By itself, this notion is too weak to provide a class of feasible functionals: it is well known that iterating a polynomial-time function may result in exponential growth and that this is possible within this class.
-While Cook's approach was to rule out this behaviour on a semantical level, an alternate approach explored by a number of works involves the introduction of further restrictions to the POTM model \cite{SethRec,MR1727821,MR1826285}.
-Most of these restrictions are fairly elaborate and in some sense implicitly bound by second-order polynomials.
+While Cook's approach was to rule out this behaviour on a semantic level, an alternate approach explored by a number of works involves the introduction of further restrictions to the POTM model \cite{SethRec,MR1727821,MR1826285}.
+Most of these restrictions are fairly elaborate and in some sense rely on bounding by second-order polynomials, at least implicitly.

 The present paper investigates less elaborate ways to restrict the behaviour of POTMs.
 We present two simple syntactic restrictions to the POTM model that give proper subclasses of Mehlhorn's class and prove them to -- when closed in a natural way -- lead back to the familiar class of feasible functionals.